ZDSPunisherspb.comHomeMarker TechStoreLinks

 Q: What is a Shocker Sport?

-A: Shocker Sport is the name of the first revision of the "Shocker" line, which was sold between 1998-2002.
+A: Shocker Sport is the name of an older marker using the "Shocker" name, sold between 1998-2002.
 These markers are larger, heavier, have a limited rate of fire, and operate completely different internally.
 The Shocker Sport was discontinued in 2003 when the Shocker SFT was released.

 Q: How does the Shocker SFT/NXT work?
 Are there any other markers like it?